Benzoin condensation: Reaction mechanism

-The reaction is catalyzed by nucleophiles such as a cyanide or an N-heterocyclic carbene (usually thiazolium salts).
+The reaction is catalyzed by nucleophiles such as a cyanide or an N-heterocyclic carbene (often vitamin B1 derivatives).
 The reaction mechanism was proposed in 1903 by A. J. Lapworth.

 In the first step in this reaction, the cyanide anion (as sodium cyanide) reacts with the aldehyde in a nucleophilic addition.
 Rearrangement of the intermediate results in polarity reversal of the carbonyl group, which then adds to the second carbonyl group in a second nucleophilic addition.
 Proton transfer and elimination of the cyanide ion affords benzoin as the product.
 This is a reversible reaction, which means that the distribution of products is determined by the relative thermodynamic stability of the products and starting material.

 In this reaction, one aldehyde donates a proton and one aldehyde accepts a proton.
 Some aldehydes can only donate protons, such as 4-dimethylaminobenzaldehyde, whereas benzaldehyde is both a proton acceptor and donor.
 In this way it is possible to synthesise mixed benzoins, i.e. products with different groups on each half of the product.
 However, care should be taken to match a proton donating aldehyde with a proton accepting aldehyde to avoid undesired homo-dimerization.